ProfAkymbo/kubernetes/README.md

 ```
 sudo modprobe br_netfilter
 ```
-All the above are run on all the 3 nodes ( one master and 2 worker ).
+All the above are run on all the 3 nodes ( one master and 2 workers ).

 ### step 9